ElementTech/kube-reqsizer/README.md

 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Running on the cluster

-1. Install Instances of Custom Resources:
+~~1.
+Install Instances of Custom Resources:~~ _this controller does not use CRDs_

 ```sh
 kubectl apply -f config/samples/
 ```

-2. Build and push your image to the location specified by `IMG`:
+1. Build and push your image to the location specified by `IMG`:

 ```sh
 make docker-build docker-push IMG=<some-registry>/kube-reqsizer:tag
 ```

-3. Deploy the controller to the cluster with the image specified by `IMG`:
+2. Deploy the controller to the cluster with the image specified by `IMG`:

 ```sh
 make deploy IMG=<some-registry>/kube-reqsizer:tag